 Wentworth Miller reprised his character of Michael Scofield for the fifth season of the limited-run ‘Prison Break’ revival.
-The series aired on April 4, 2017, and concluded on May 30, 2017.
+However, the series aired on April 4, 2017, and concluded on May 30, 2017.

 Wentworth Miller is 6 ft 1 in (1.85) tall.

-Wentworth Miller, an English-born American actor, model, and screenwriter who worked in television series ‘Prison Break’ has a net worth of $4 million.
+Wentworth Miller has a net worth of $4 million.
 Miller earned his net worth from his acting and screenwriting profession.

 Wentworth Miller was born in Chipping Norton, Oxfordshire, England.
-He is the son of American parents, Roxann (née Palm) who was a special education teacher and Wentworth E. Miller II who was a lawyer and teacher.
+He is the son of American parents, Roxann (née Palm) who was an individual education teacher and Wentworth E. Miller II who was a lawyer and teacher.

 In 2003, Miller stated that his father is black and his mother is white.
-Miller’s father is of Afro-American, Jamaican, German, and English ancestry whereas his mother is of Russian, Swedish, French, Dutch, Syrian, and Lebanese ancestry.
+Miller’s father is of Afro-American, Jamaican, German, and English ancestry.
+Whereas, his mother is of Russian, Swedish, French, Dutch, Syrian, and Lebanese descent.

-When Miller was a year old, his family moved to Park Slope, Brooklyn.
+His family moved to Park Slope, Brooklyn When Miller was a year old.
 He completed his graduation from Princeton University in 1995 with a bachelor’s degree in English literature.

-Miller performed with the a cappella group the ‘Princeton Tigertones’ while he was at Princeton.
+At Princeton, Miller performed with a cappella group the ‘Princeton Tigertones’.
 Miller also was a member of the Quadrangle Club and the Colonial Club.

 Miller’s first TV role was as student-turned-sea monster Gage Petronzi on ‘Buffy the Vampire Slayer’ (“Go Fish,” 1998).

-Miller’s first introducing role was in 2002 as the sensitive, introverted David Scott in ABC’s mini-series ‘Dinotopia.’
-Miller appeared in a few minor television roles, and then he moved on to work for the film ‘The Human Stain’ in the 2003.
+In 2002, Miller’s has his first introducing role as the sensitive, introverted David Scott in ABC’s mini-series ‘Dinotopia.’
+After a few minor television roles, he moved on to work for the film ‘The Human Stain’ in 2003.

 Miller portrayed the younger version of the Anthony Hopkins character, Coleman Silk.
-He was identified remarkably with the core dilemma of the movie which was about a black man who chooses to “pass” as white.
+As a result, he remarkably identified as the core dilemma of the movie, which was about a black man who chooses to “pass” as white.

 Miller continuously worked on the role, not only in researching Anthony Hopkins but furthermore embarking on a four-month course to accurately portray Silk as a boxer.